Lifespan: Eishō 5 (1508) to 2/2 of Tenbun 18 (1549)

 Akitane stood at over 180 centimeters and was a brave warrior said to have the strength of eight men and able to freely wave a commander’s war fan made of steel.

 A refined individual, Akitane had a deep fondness for the citizens of his territory.
-He did not invaded other provinces while other clans reciprocated by completely excluding invasions of the Sōma territory.
+He did not invade other provinces while other clans reciprocated by completely excluding invasions of the Sōma territory.